Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Penalize violations: If an employee violates any of the values you deem important, don’t hesitate to penalize them for it, regardless of their seniority.
 You can’t really reinforce your cultural rules if no one gets punished for flouting them.

 - State your values at every opportunity: Internal meetings, team building activities, memos - every time you interact with your employees, make sure to reinforce your values.
-Add your value statement to your signature, make it a part of your marketing collateral, throw it into your press releases.
+Add your value statement to your signature, make it a part of your marketing collateral, and throw it into your press releases.
 The more you place your values “out there”, the more your people will believe them.

 - Incorporate values in performance reviews: Your employee performance reviews shouldn’t just evaluate them on their job results.
 It should also factor in their values.
 Was their behavior in line with your cultural beliefs?
 Did they do anything that exemplifies your values?
 Make sure to recognize and reward them for it.